Friday Night Fictions: for debut authors

 It started me thinking.
 What I am hearing via FB and blogs is that many debut authors are releasing books or stories into the current climate and the reaction is … NOTHING.
 Can you imagine spending many years on a project (12 years in my case) to get absolutely no reaction in the media?
 It can be heartbreaking.
 Especially as the books are often well-reviewed (if they finally do get reviews).
 On Twitter it can be like millions of writers all with their own little megaphone, and you can’t hear a thing.

 So, I thought I’d take a hint from Walter and Angela, and start a new item on my blog called Friday Night Fictions, with the sole purpose of promoting debut authors’ fiction.
 I’m also keen on digital fiction, short stories, and Flash or micro-fiction.
 If you can link to it, even better.
-The idea is to start a club that promotes first-timers once a month, and we can check out and comment on each other’s work too…
+The idea is to start a club that promotes first-timers, and we can check out and comment on each other’s work too…

 I also realise how important bloggers and reviewers have become in promoting first time writers’ work.
 If you review any of the works featured, or interview any writers, in Friday Night Fictions, I will link your reviews in the following edition so there is a developing dialogue around each writer’s work…Email me and let me know.